Dodgers, Shohei Ohtani Put on Blast Over Home Run Ball: ‘Possibly Swindled’

 There was also confusion about Shohei Ohtani’s postgame comments regarding the ball.

-Yet, Roman told The Athletic that her and Valenzuela never met or spoke to Ohtani.
+Yet, Roman told The Athletic that she and Valenzuela never met or spoke to Ohtani.

 Ultimately, the couple was glad Ohtani received his ball.
 But they wish they’d been treated better in return for it.